What is Prehospital Care?

 These regions are sparsely populated or difficult terrains.

-Physician may be present on scene for oversight or may run the event through telecommunication with later model being more commonly employed via radio or cell phone system.
+A physician may be present on the scene for oversight or may run the event through telecommunication with the latter model being more commonly employed via radio or cell phone system.

 The ambulance service is separated from the rescue teams.
 Ambulance teams exist as separate entities that are subcontracted and operated by hospitals or by the national or local health systems.